 REGULATIONS RELATED TO VALLEY FEVER PROTECTION

-Regulations that relates to Valley Fever protection of workers can be found in California Code of Regulations, Title 8, namely: Section 342 (Reporting Work-Connected Fatalities and Serious Injuries), Section 3203 (Injury and Illness Prevention), Section 5141 (Control of Harmful Exposures), Section 5144 (Respiratory Protection), and Section 14300 (Employer Records Log 300).14
+Regulations that relate to Valley Fever protection of workers can be found in California Code of Regulations, Title 8, namely: Section 342 (Reporting Work-Connected Fatalities and Serious Injuries), Section 3203 (Injury and Illness Prevention), Section 5141 (Control of Harmful Exposures), Section 5144 (Respiratory Protection), and Section 14300 (Employer Records Log 300).14

 For workers in the construction industry, California AB 203 requires construction employers to provide Valley Fever training to workers if a project is located in one of the counties with high number cases of Valley fever.15